 Do you dream?
 Do you remember your dreams when you wake?

 I write novels that always have three themes -- Dreams, Suspense and Romance.
-I also write in rescue dogs, beer drinking and travel but let's talk about the bigger themes, shall we?
+I also have rescue dogs, beer drinking and travel but let's talk about the bigger themes, shall we?

 Because I am a prolific and avid dreamer, I use the dreams of my book's characters to define them, deepen their relationship with the reader.
 Dreams are strange.